TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 embed all your modules into a new program, which is then linked with the standard Python modules.

-It works by scanning your source recursively for import statements (in both forms) and looking for the modules in the standard Python path as well as in the source directory (for built-in modules).
+It works by scanning your source recursively for agiza statements (in both forms) and looking for the modules in the standard Python path as well as in the source directory (for built-in modules).
 It then turns the bytecode for modules written in Python into C code (array initializers that can be turned into code